 Today, many DAW users tend to operate compressors without enough background knowledge – without knowing what compressors “actually” do.
 Compression can be a blessing or a curse.
 It can make a poor performance sound tight or ruin the dynamics of a good performance.
 What’s more, it can polish the master output, or make it sound tiny and crushed.
 Let’s dive a bit deeper into it.

-In early days of radio, producers had to adjust levels manually.
+In the early days of radio, producers had to adjust levels manually.
 In an attempt to disrupt this archaic practice, the limiter was born – a device that automatically attenuates sudden peaks above a threshold to prevent clipping.
 To protect equipment, recording engineers adopted this idea and developed leveling amplifiers.
-Since limiting is a form a compression, one could say it initiated compression techniques.
+Since limiting is a form of compression, one could say it initiated compression techniques.